egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

 It is painfully evident that the first two choices are not protective enough alone for the requisite DNSSEC and privacy combined.

-First one requires a separate view.
+The first one requires a separate view.
 No, `validate-except { mydomain.tld; };` statement setting doesn't cut the mustard, instead it just leaves DNSSEC broken (via un-validated answer).

-Second one helps to stem the privacy leakage but one can make an interference if given enough depth of zone names of its hostname.
-Sure that `deny-answer-aliases` statement setting may help but this solves only half of the privacy in the query-answer exchange.
+The second one helps to stem the privacy leakage caused, but one can make interference past this weak privacy veil if given enough depth the zone names of its hostname.
+Sure that `deny-answer-aliases` statement setting may help, but this solves only half of the privacy in the query-answer exchange.
 It still breaks the DNSSEC chain.

 The third choice isn't even possible with today's DNSSEC validators.
 The closest nameserver vendor to support DNSSEC of private TLD